Jul 24, 2015|

 - Fly to El Calafate: From the Buenos Aires Airport, take a 4-5 hour connecting flight to El Calafate.
 From El Calafate, take a 4-hour bus to Cerro Castillo and cross the border into Torres del Paine National Park.

-Last up on our list of the must-see national parks in South America is Iguazu National Park.
-Once you are in Argentina let me present you to another national park worth visiting.
+Last up on our list of the must-see national parks in South America is a trip to Iguazu Falls National Park.
 Instead of glaciers and mountains take a trip to a subtropical jungle filled with colorful birds and immense waterfalls.
-Iguazu National Park is not to be missed if you are already in Argentina (yes, Argentina has a lot of beautiful National Parks!)
-Transportation to the Falls: From Buenos Aires take a 1 ½-hour flight to Iguazu National Park, located in the northern province of Misiones, close to the border of Brazil and Paraguay.
-The very heart of the park is home to a massive group of waterfalls (80 meters high) and it’s numerous cascades.
-The waterfalls are surrounded by lush vegetation, a part of the subtropical ecosystem and home to many creatures including tapirs, howler monkeys, ocelots, jaguars, anteaters and more.
-The most common animals to spot include coati, toucans, and butterflies.
-The Brazilian side of the Falls: If you have time, visit the Brazilian counterpart, Iguacu National Park, which is only a 30-minute drive from the Argentine side and offers more panoramic views of the famous falls.
+Iguazu National Park is a must-see destination if you are touring Argentina.
+If you have time, visit the Brazilian counterpart, Iguacu National Park.
+The Brazilian side is only a 30-minute drive from the Argentine side and offers more panoramic views of the famous falls.

 With over 300 National Parks in South America to choose from, you really can’t go wrong.
 From the coastal beaches of Tayrona to the glaciers in Patagonia, South America has something for every outdoor enthusiast.